 Bricco Salumeria & Pasta Shop

 65 Salem St., Boston

 It would be a crime to create a guide to the North End without celebrating its food scene, from the Sicilian slices at Galleria Umberto to the strong cappuccinos at Caffe Vittoria.
 Yes, some restaurants are tourist traps, but know that you’ll return home feeling stuffed no matter where you dine.
 Wondering which spots you should check out first?
 Consult our Food Lover’s Guide to the North End.

 Did You Know?

 Local business owners have long fought to keep food and beverage chains from setting up shop on Hanover and Salem Streets.
 So when Pinkberry opened on Hanover Street in 2013, they were welcomed to the neighborhood with smashed windows, a sign so ominous that only dead fish wrapped in a bulletproof vest would have been clearer.
 The frozen yogurt shop closed in 2016, and then nearby chain Peet’s Coffee and Tea suffered the same fate in 2018.
-It’s no surprise that Starbucks didn’t even dare open its doors in the North End this year after the neighborhood rose up in a battle so significant it made national news, with Mayor Marty Walsh stepping in to ask the development company to cancel their plans.
+It’s no surprise that Starbucks didn’t even dare open its doors on the North End’s Hanover Street after the neighborhood rose up in a battle so significant it made national news in 2018, with Mayor Marty Walsh stepping in to ask the development company to cancel their plans.
 (Starbucks lovers, fear not.
-There’s one on Commercial Street.)
+There’s one on Atlantic Ave.)